 Major Depressive Disorder, Adult

 MDD may be mild, moderate, or severe.
-It may be single-episode MDD, which happens once, or recurrent MDD, which may occur multiple times.
+It may be single-episode MDD, which happens once, or recurrent MDD, which may occur many times.

 What are the causes?